 Further measures are included in the IMO's International Maritime Dangerous Goods Code (IMDG Code) which was first adopted by the IMO Assembly resolution A.81(IV) of 27 September 1965.
 Although the main concern of chapter VII of SOLAS and the IMDG Code is safety, many substances listed can also cause pollution and in 1987, the IMDG Code was extended to cover pollution aspects.
-The IMDG Code is infact used to implement the requirements of Annex III of MARPOL 73/78.
+The IMDG Code is in fact used to implement the requirements of Annex III of MARPOL 73/78.

-The IMDG Code sets out comprehensive recommendations for the transport of dangerous goods at sea concerning their classification, documentation, marking and labelling, packing and packaging, stowage and segregation, fire prevention and fire fighting and other related subjects.
-The Code is published as a consolidated version in four loose-leaf volumes.
+The IMDG Code sets out comprehensive recommendations for the transport of dangerous goods at sea concerning their classification, documentation, marking and labelling, packing and packaging, stowage and segregation, fire prevention and firefighting and other related subjects.
+The Code is published as a consolidated version in two loose-leaf volumes.
 Amendments are published regularly to keep pace with the technological developments of cargoes.
-A fifth volume contains additional information on subjects such as medical first-aid, safe use of pesticides in ships etc.
+A third volume contains additional information on subjects such as medical first-aid, safe use of pesticides in ships etc. IMDG code is published every two years with 2 volumes and additional information.
+Other existing formats can be ordered: for windows (Mac users will need to use a Windows emulator), for web, for intranet, for IMO bookshelf.
+A focus will be done on details to be given by specific persons in case of emergency situation.

 In the Code, substances are grouped together under various class headings.
-Each class has an introduction giving general information on chemical properties, packing, stowage, segregation, fire fighting and where appropriate specifications for the carriage of limited quantities.
+Each class has an introduction giving general information on chemical properties, packing, stowage, segregation, fire-fighting and where appropriate specifications for the carriage of limited quantities.
 Each substance usually has an individual page (schedule) to itself and the information in each schedule includes the proper chemical (shipping) name and formula, the United Nations identification number, observed human health effects, chemical properties, packing, stowage and where applicable the explosive limits and flash point.